Nausicaä of the Valley of the Wind (manga): Reception

-In his July 14, 2001 review of Viz Media's four volume Perfect Collection edition, of the manga, Michael Wieczorek of Ex.org compared the series to Princess Mononoke stating, "Both stories deal with man's struggle with nature and with each other, as well as with the effects war and violence have on society."
-Wieczoek gave a mixed review on the detail of the artwork in this, 8.08 × 5.56 inch sized, edition, stating, "It is good because the panels are just beautiful to look at.
+In his July 14, 2001, review of Viz Media's four volume Perfect Collection edition, of the manga, Michael Wieczorek of Ex.org compared the series to Princess Mononoke stating, "Both stories deal with man's struggle with nature and with each other, as well as with the effects war and violence have on society."
+Wieczorek gave a mixed review on the detail of the artwork in this, 8.08 × 5.56 inch sized, edition, stating, "It is good because the panels are just beautiful to look at.
 It is bad because the size of the manga causes the panels within to be very small, and some of these panels are just crammed with detailed artwork.
 That can sometimes cause some confusion about what is happening to which person during an action scene."
 The Perfect Collection edition of the manga is out of print.

 In his column House of 1000 Manga for the Anime News Network (ANN) Jason Thompson wrote that "Nausicaa is as grim as Grave of the Fireflies.
 Mike Crandol of ANN praised the manga stating, "I dare say the manga is Hayao Miyazaki's finest work ever—animated, printed, or otherwise—and that's saying a lot.
 Manga allows for a depth of plot and character unattainable in the cinematic medium, and Miyazaki uses it to its fullest potential."

-Final Fantasy creator Hironobu Sakaguchi has cited the manga and film as an influence on his series.

 Pamela Gossin and Marc Hairston drew parallels between the Nausicaä story and On Your Mark, the music video Miyazaki created for the Japanese duo Chage and Aska.
 They interpreted the release of the winged girl at the end of the music video as Miyazaki setting free his character.
 Miyazaki started creating On Your Mark the same month the seventh volume of the Nausicaä manga was released.